Konixy/better-svelte-email/src/routes/docs/render/+page.md

 `const renderer = new Renderer(options?)`

 - `options?`:
   - `tailwindConfig?` — Partial Tailwind config.
-Use it to extend the default theme, using tailwindcss v3 syntax.
+Use it to extend the default theme, using Tailwind CSS v3 syntax.
   - `customCSS?` — Custom CSS string to inject into email rendering.

 ### renderer.render